 Why balance matters

-Rest/digest doesn’t mean you have to stop being active and productive.
+Being in a parasympathetic doesn’t mean you have to stop being active and productive.

 Yes, you will sleep better and digest better — functions critical to maintaining health.
 But when you’re not sleeping or digesting, you can be active and productive without being stressed.